 "The building shall be constructed so that in the event of an accident the building will not suffer collapse to an extent disproportionate to the cause."

-In England and Wales, the guidance documents are termed Approved Documents and there is one for each part of the Regulations.
+In England and in Wales, the guidance documents are termed Approved Documents and there is one for each part of the Regulations.
 Approved Document A includes guidance on how the key robustness requirement A3 should be applied to different types and sizes of building.

 In Northern Ireland, guidance on satisfying the regulations is given in The Building Regulations (Northern Ireland), Technical Booklet D